opensearch-project/documentation-website/_security-analytics/api-tools/detector-api.md

 POST _plugins/_security_analytics/detectors
 ```

-### Parameters
+### Request fields

-You can specify the following parameters when creating a detector.
+You can specify the following fields when creating a detector.

-Parameter | Type | Description
+Field | Type | Description
 :--- | :--- |:--- |:--- |
 `enabled` | Boolean | Enables the ability to add detectors through the API.
 `type` | String | The type is specified as "detector".